Badal-Jha/Badal-Jha/README.md

 <h3 align="center">I am Badal Jha</h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Computer Science, computer programming and software development.
-- 🌱 &nbsp; Enthusiast in Backend development and blockchain .
+- 🌱 &nbsp; Enthusiast in Backend development.
-- 💬 &nbsp; Ask me about **Nodejs,ReactJs, Data structure and Algorithms.**
+- 💬 &nbsp; Ask me about **Nodejs,Java, Data structure and Algorithms.**
 - ☕ &nbsp; I belive, a perfect cup of tea can be the ultimate solution for any stress.

 <h3 align="left">Connect with me:</h3>